 - High or low blood pressure

-- This medicine may make you dizzy or drowsy.
-It may even cause you to fall asleep without warning.
-Tell your doctor right away if you learn that this has happened.
+- This medicine may make you dizzy, drowsy, lightheaded, or faint.
+It may even cause you to fall asleep without warning while you drive, talk, or eat.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.
-Stand up slowly if you are dizzy.
+Stand up slowly if you feel dizzy or lightheaded.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.